PelionIoT/distro-pelion-edge/README.devel.md

 Target definitions are located in `build-env/target/`.
 Each environment configuration file can/should implement below listed callbacks.

+Directory is  identified as  environment (target)  if it  has `packages.conf.sh` file inside and directory is not hidden.

 `ARCH` variable is exported before calling `run_*` callbacks.

 ## Environment callbacks